Menu Close

 Microsoft Purview retention policies

-Connect to Security & Compliance PowerShell and run the following command to identity the Microsoft Purview retention policy (organization-wide or specific location) that’s applied to the mailbox.
-Use the GUID (not including the mbx, skp, or grp prefix or the action suffix) that you identified in Step 1.
+Hop on the Security & Compliance PowerShell and fire up this command to pinpoint the Microsoft Purview retention policy—whether it’s on an organization-wide scale or a specific location—for the mailbox.
+Remember to use the GUID without the mbx, skp, or grp prefixes, or the action suffix that you discovered in Step 1.

 Get-RetentionCompliancePolicy 17cfb30345d454ac0a989ab3041051209 -DistributionDetail | FL Name,*Location

-Note: By default, all teams and all users are selected, but you can refine this by selecting the Choose and Exclude options.
+Keep in mind that by default, all teams and users are included, but you have the flexibility to fine-tune this by opting for Choose and Exclude.

 Set-RetentionCompliancePolicy 17cfb30345d454ac0a989ab3041051209 -AddTeamsChatLocationException “Shared Mailbox Email Address”

-Once the mailbox is excluded, the emails will start getting deleted, which were held by the retention compliance policy.
+Once the mailbox is excluded, the emails that were previously held by the retention compliance policy will begin to vanish.

-And run the commands below to immediately start messaging records management (MRM) processing of mailbox:
+Now, fire off the commands below to kickstart the messaging records management (MRM) processing for the mailbox:

 1. Start-ManagedFolderAssistant -Identity “Shared Mailbox Email Address”